How do I remote into File Explorer?

-If you don’t know how to access File Explorer on remote computer, this post introduces three methods to you.
-Firstly, you can use PowerShell, secondly, you can use the Windows built-in Remote Desktop Connection, and finally, you can use the free and stable third-party remote desktop software AnyViewer.
+If you don’t know how to access File Explorer on a remote computer, this post introduces three methods to you.
+Firstly, you can use PowerShell.
+Secondly, you can use the Windows built-in Remote Desktop Connection, and finally, you can use the free and stable third-party remote desktop software AnyViewer.

 As you can see from the operating steps, the way to access File Explorer on remote computer via AnyViewer is quite easy and convenient.
 Therefore, if you’re trying to find an easy way to do this, it is recommended to use AnyViewer.